ls1intum/Artemis/docs/user/exercises/quiz.rst

                 :align: center

             - Short question title: Provide a short title.

             - Points: Assign the value points for this question.

             - Scoring type:

                 - All or nothing

                 - Proportional with Penalty

                 - Proportional without Penalty

             - Present Drag Items in Ransom order.

             - Delete icon: To delete the current question.

             - Edit View: Enables the text editor to write the question statement with explanations and hints.

-            - Edit bar: When the edit view is enable, the format bar allows to provide
+            - Edit bar: When the edit view is enable, the format bar allows to provide.

-                - Style to the statement text,
+                - Style to the statement text

                 - Explanations [exp]

                 - Hints [hint]

-            - Text editor: The quiz statement can be developed with hints and explanations
+            - Text editor: The quiz statement can be developed with hints and explanations.

             - Upload Background: To select and upload the background from the PC files to drag and drop the options over it.

             - Add Drag Items:

                 - Text items: Type the options.

-                - Image items: Can be uploaded from the PC files
+                - Image items: Can be uploaded from the PC files.

             - Preview View: Enables the student view.

         - **Add Short-Answer Question**